Concerned with mottled brown marks on your skin?

 Lightening spots topically can be hit or miss, but inflammation can be calmed and topical application requires healing the source.

 Other possible causes of melasma are:

 Oral contraception: 10-25% of women on the pill can expect to suffer from this condition

 Sun Damage and genetics: Over-exposure to UV deepens pigmentation, activating the melanocytes to produce more melanin – especially in those genetically pre-dispositioned to the condition.
 Research has found individuals typically develop this in the summer months, when the sun is the strongest.

-Skin tone: Those more susceptible usually have darker skin tone; Asian women for instance with fitzpatrick skin type 3-4, have a 40 percent chance of getting melasma.
+Skin tone: Those more susceptible usually have darker skin tone; Asian women, for instance, with fitzpatrick skin type 3-4, have a 40% chance of getting melasma.

 Hormonal Treatment: Whilst the relationship between hormones and this condition is not fully understood, research points to a link between melasma and hormone replacement therapy or intrauterine implants.

 Medications: Certain medications such as anti-seizure medications are known to stimulate melanin, making the skin more prone to pigmentation after exposure to ultraviolet.